hyperledger/indy-plenum/README.md

 ### Updating configuration
-To update any configuration parameters, you need to update the `plenum_config.py` in `.plenum` directory inside your home directory. eg. To update the node registry to use `127.0.0.1` as host put these in your `plenum_config.py`.
+To update any configuration parameters, you need to update the `plenum_config.py` in `.plenum/YOUR_NETWORK_NAME` directory inside your home directory. eg. To update the node registry to use `127.0.0.1` as host put these in your `plenum_config.py`.

 ```python